-To this end, this Code sets forth the standards of behavior expected of students as well as the process that must be followed when a student is accused of violating those standards.
-Reasonable deviations from the procedures contained herein will not invalidate a decision or proceeding unless, in the sole discretion of the school, the deviation(s) significantly prejudice the student.
-The School President (or designee) is responsible for appropriately recording and enforcing the outcome of all disciplinary matters.
+To this end, the following Code of Student Conduct sets forth the standards of behavior expected of students as well as the process that must be followed when a student is accused of violating those standards.
+Reasonable deviations from the procedures contained herein will not invalidate a decision or proceeding unless, in the sole discretion of the Campus President, the deviation(s) significantly prejudice the student.
+The Campus President (or Designee) is responsible for appropriately recording and enforcing the outcome of all disciplinary matters.